When freezing cold weather strikes, as adults we know what to do to keep ourselves warm – but what’s the best way to keep our kids warm?

 The ideal cold weather clothing will allow children to stay warm but still move around with ease.
 Bulky layers will restrict their freedom of movement.

-Ideally kids will be active and enjoying the fresh air, rather than getting chilly – and grumpy!
+Ideally, kids will be active and enjoy the fresh air, rather than getting chilly – and grumpy!

 5) Care for their skin